8 small changes for better sleep tonight

 A good night time routine

-Be aware of all the activities you perform before bedtime that may help or hinder you from sleeping well.
-This routine should not include stimulating activities so that the body can adjust to getting ready for rest.
+Be aware of all the activities you perform before bedtime, which shouldn't include stimulating activities so the body can rest.

-Caffeine takes up to 10 hours to leave the body depending on variables like gender, age and other physiological factors.
-You should not take anything with caffeine prior to bedtime because it is a stimulant and will keep you awake or disrupt your sleep cycles.
-Nicotine, which is another stimulant found in cigarettes, falls into this category as well.
+Caffeine takes up to 10 hours to leave the body. depending on each person.
+Avoid caffeine prior to bedtime as it's a stimulant and will keep you awake or disrupt your sleep.
+Nicotine, which is also a stimulant, should be avoided also.

 Alcohol just before you sleep